kopiro/tommy/README.md

 tommy --src ./volumes/src --dst ./volumes/dst
 ```

+## How: build locally Docker image

+Download the repository, then run `./test-docker.sh`.

+It will build the Docker image locally and test with volumes present in current repository.

 ## Configure AWS credentials

 To use the _remote sync_ feature, you need to configure the binary `aws` to locale credentials.